andra-putra/fedora-copland/README.md

 ## TODO
 - Export `gnome-terminal` config colors, etc.
 - Look into using alternate terminal emulator (something simple + tmux maybe?)
+- Firefox: link chrome.css to other repo, upload color theme to this repo